codcube/webize/LINKS.md

 # WHO

-IX or poka on EFNet/Rizon (eventually OFTC/Libera once a credential-capable IRC bridge exists) chat. msg on IRC to notify if you've emailed the git address or created a bug-report/issue/PR on an online git mirror as those accounts have solely been for public backups/clone-points so far
+IX or poka on EFNet/Rizon (eventually OFTC/Libera once our planned credential-capable IRC bridge exists) chat. msg on IRC to notify if you've emailed the git address or created a bug-report/issue/PR on an online git mirror as those accounts have solely been for public backups/clone-points so far